 - Lakeshore Elementary also offers many SFUSD-sponsored programs and other community-sponsored art and cultural experiences such as: a physical education program, general music for grades K-5, instruction for musical recorders for grade 3, optional instrumental music for grades 4-5, Adventures In Music with the SF Symphony, SF Ballet instruction for grade 2, and many field trips to local museums and cultural centers throughout all grade levels.

 Where does the funding come from for all the enrichment programs?

 Funding for Lakeshore’s programs comes from several sources: SFUSD, Department of Children, Youth and their Families (DCYF), Prop H, Parent Teacher Association (PTA) memberships, charitable contributions, fundraising, and grants.

 Does Lakeshore offer foreign language as part of the regular school day?

-No. However, Lakeshore does offer daily Mandarin and Cantonese language programs before school and a Mandarin language program after school.
+No. However, Lakeshore does offer daily Mandarin language programs before and after school.
 See Before and After School Programs for more information.

 Does Lakeshore have a computer program?